kirupapremakannan/Sentimental-Analysis/README.md

 Contributions to this project are encouraged and welcomed.
 Whether it's proposing new features, fixing bugs, or improving documentation, all contributions are valuable.
 Please refer to the CONTRIBUTING.md file for guidelines on how to contribute to the project.

-## License

-This project is licensed under the terms of the MIT License.
-See the LICENSE file for details.